Lillam/webdock/README.md

 website development with ease.
 Take away the strain of setting up the server variables and such with the utilisation of the helper script (__factory.sh__)

-To get setup simply clone and run `docker-compose up -d`
+To get started simply `git clone https://github.com/Lillam/webdock.git` and run `docker-compose up -d`

 ---